Table of Contents

 - Traffic Control Training: A lot of construction projects happen on or near public roads and highways.
 In these projects, there is a high risk of collisions with passenger cars or pedestrians.
 Knowing good traffic control practices and standards will help you to prevent such accidents from happening while on the job.

 - Focus Four Safety Training: The “Focus Four” are the four most common workplace hazards to look out for.
 These four hazards are falls, struck-by accidents, caught-in/between accidents, and electrocution.
 Specific training on these hazards will prepare you to safely avoid and handle them in the workplace.

-We offer these courses here at Hard Hat Training in a variety of options, including online and onsite training.
+We offer these courses here at Hard Hat Training in a variety of options, including online training.
 Check our catalog today to find the training you need!